 The benefits of being a lawyer depend on several factors; however, seven of the most common benefits of being a lawyer include:

-1. Wide Selection of Career Options
+1. Wide Selection of Legal Career Options

 In addition to criminal defense, you may choose from many areas of law including domestic law, real estate, corporate/business law, bankruptcy law, immigration law, or estate planning.
 If there is a law that covers a particular subject, you can choose to specialize in that specific area.
 You can also choose to become a sole proprietor who handles several areas of law for many clients or a corporate in-house attorney working for one client.

 Of course, money is not the only reason why people choose the legal field as their career.
 The emotional rewards of being an attorney can be even more satisfying than the financial rewards.
-If you are passionate about your chosen field of law and you believe your top priority is your client, assisting people achieve a positive outcome for their problem is extremely satisfying.
+If you are passionate about your chosen field of law and you believe your top priority is your client, assisting people to achieve a positive outcome for their problems is extremely satisfying.
 An attorney usually sees a person during one of the worst moments of their life; therefore, it can be extremely rewarding to help this person find a successful resolution to their problem.

 3. Mental Stimulation and Intellectual Challenges

-Another one of the many benefits of being a lawyer is the mental stimulation an attorney experiences when working through complex legal theories, statutes, and case law to find a solution to a legal question.
+Another one of the many benefits of being a lawyer is the mental stimulation an attorney experience when working through complex legal theories, statutes, and case law to find a solution to a legal question.
 Most lawyers possess exceptional analytical skills including reading and writing skills.
 Practicing law allows you to use your mental skills each day in effective ways to solve problems for your clients.
 Because each case is unique, you must use your full mental capabilities to research, speculate, hypothesize, and formulate legal strategies to effectively solve problems for your clients.

 4. Argue and Debate